Related Links

 The University of Sussex has a website packed with information about the eye:

-This website, sponsored by the Shimojo Laboratory at the California Institute of Technology, has some nice afterimage information:
+This article in The Caltech Weekly about the work in the Shimojo Laboratory at the California Institute of Technology has some nice afterimage information:

 This site, from the University of Washington, has a wealth of information about neuroscience, the eye, and afterimages: